ewanp2025/XpressiveTools/README.md

 Export: Use the Copy Clipboard function to take the generated string and paste it directly into your Xpressive engine environment in O1.

 For Drum Generator generate the .xpf file and save it to your instruments folder.
-Drum generator workss differently so that it can control the instrument filters external to the expression (as I have had limited success with FIR with last(n).
+Drum generator works differently so that it can control the instrument filters external to the expression (as I have had limited success with FIR with last(n).

 **License**